shader-slang/shader-slang.github.io/features.md

 Note how the body of `computeDiffuse()` does not mention any particular light type(s).
 The Slang compiler statically checks that this function does not use any members of the type `L` that are not defined by the `ILight` interface.
-New light types can be added to the codebase as separate files/modules, and will automaticaly be compatible with the `computeDiffuse()` function.
+New light types can be added to the codebase as separate files/modules, and will automatically be compatible with the `computeDiffuse()` function.

 As a convenience, the Slang compiler also allows functions like `computeDiffuse()` to be written as taking a parameter of an interface type (like `ILight`), instead of using the `<>`-based generics syntax: